spieswl/spieswl.github.io/_projects/2018-03-23-surveyor-single-camera-3d-modeling.md

 <br>

 - This next video is of a clear failure.
-This video shows the results of **Surveyor** processing a ~4000-frame video (AVI format) taken at 1280x720 resolution at 60 frames/sec.
+This video shows the results of **Surveyor** processing a roughly 4000 frame video (AVI format) taken at 1280x720 resolution at 60 frames/sec.
 I visually inspected the video, and I thought it was smooth as silk.
 I could not clearly pick out ANY distortion, tearing, blurring, or anything else that might cause a problem.
 Sure enough...watch what happens to the dense point cloud throughout the video.

 <div class="project-video">
     <iframe src="https://drive.google.com/file/d/1vPdYIB3mlwVFP6zwow8iLrNSvJpmTIaW/preview" allowFullScreen></iframe>